Skip to content

 • The database IP address and PORT used by the UI must match the ones from your MongoDB instance.
 The defaults used in this guide already match each other.

 • Database name: The backend uses a default database named pipettin.
-The controller must use this database as well.
-The defaults will match each other.
-This can be changed by updating the database_name option (example below) in the controller's config.yml file.
+The controller must use this database as well, and will do so automatically if configured to read from the UI's .env file.
+This can be changed by updating the controller's config.yml file.

 Example